YannisGatsios/TTTDB/README.md

 Each `.index` file corresponds to an indexed column in the schema, while `.table` files store row data.
 The log file (`tttdb.log.0`) contains detailed runtime operations such as transactions, cache commits, and table management.

+More usage examples can be found in `src/test/java/com/database/tttdb/AppTest.java`

 ---